nemonik/hands-on-DevOps-gen2/README.md

 ### 10.2.4.
 Change your shell to fish

 The class automation will attempt to configure [Bash](https://www.gnu.org/software/bash/), [Zsh](https://www.zsh.org/) and [fish](https://fishshell.com/, but let's try something perhaps new.
-Further information on [fish](https://fishshell.com/ can be found in its [documentation](http://fishshell.com/docs/current/index.html), but essentially it syntax highlighting, autosuggestions, and tab completion along with some other improvements that in my opinion pushes it past my prior shell, [Zsh](https://www.zsh.org/).
+Further information on [fish](https://fishshell.com/) can be found in its [documentation](http://fishshell.com/docs/current/index.html), but essentially it syntax highlighting, autosuggestions, and tab completion along with some other improvements that in my opinion pushes it past my prior shell, [Zsh](https://www.zsh.org/).

-Let's use [fish](https://fishshell.com/ as our shell
+Let's use [fish](https://fishshell.com/)as our shell

 ```bash
 sudo chsh -s $(which fish) $(whoami)